 levers2 images-15

 The body works as a full kinetic chain and we should never treat the injury but treat the cause, so look above and below in the body to see whats happening.
-Do you ever wonder if your alignment in a yoga pose is correct?
-The word ‘alignment’ is thrown around a lot by yoga teachers, often without really explaining.
-We get wrapped up in looking for perfection in postures, but is this the goal of asana?
+Do you ever wonder if your alignment in a yoga and pilates pose is correct?
+The word ‘alignment’ is thrown around a lot by yoga and pilates teachers, often without really explaining.
+We get wrapped up in looking for perfection in postures, but is this the goal of asana or move?
 I agree with Leslie kaminoff, “Never” and “always” decontextualize any statement that follows.
 “There are times when certain alignment cues apply for certain bodies in certain poses and other times when they don’t.
 There is no universally correct alignment—there is only correct alignment for an individual in a specific asana”.
 Look at the plumb line on the picture below, particularly on the lower body, notice how it will effect everything from our eyesight, teeth and to our gait pattern.

 bad-posture-spine